davidalex89/ml-traffic-analysis-public/README.md

-# ML Traffic Analysis for hiredavid.com
+# ML Traffic Analysis for a cloudflare-protect website

+Note: I use this for my personal site hiredavid.com, but it can easily be repurposed.

 Machine learning applied to real Cloudflare traffic data — a practical application of SEC595 (Applied Data Science & ML for Cybersecurity Professionals) concepts.